entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 The CLI is a useful debug tool to identify and correct issues with an Entando instance.

 #### Error Location
-Zero in on error messages in the EntandoApp pods:
+Locate error messages in the EntandoApp pods:
 ``` bash
 ent pod grep --all "error|fail"
 ```